 An important component to the efficiency of this plan is the immediacy of its implementation.
-This is because Sisters' urban forest is particularly vulnerable to forest fires and a looming forest pest, the Mountain Pine Beetle.
+This is because Sisters' urban forest is particularly vulnerable to forest fires and a variety of forest pests such as the Mountain Pine Beetle.
 The sooner recommendations are implemented; the more prepared Sisters will be for such an event.
-Without immediate action, Sisters urban forest will be compromised, which will limit the City's ability to respond to or handle large-scale impacts from forest fires, invasive pests as well as high windstorm events, urban development, and risk management.
+Without immediate action, Sisters urban forest will be compromised, which will limit the City's ability to respond to or handle large-scale impacts from forest fires, invasive pests as well as high windstorm events, urban development and risk management.